SPANDigital/presidium-template-onboarding/content/_tool-chain/04-release-management.md

 author: author
 ---

-This article should contain information about the tools used for operational monitoring that record all deployed events reported by deployed systems.
+This article should contain information about the tools used for operational management that record all deployed events reported by deployed systems.

 Examples include: